 This ghost art project is a great opportunity to investigate emotion in art and explore new or unconventional tools & methods to create them.
 And beyond that, a wonderful way to teach your kiddos how to incorporate scrap, recycled, and natural materials into their work.

 In the mood to make more Halloween art?
 Try our paint potions art lab and 2D magic potion compositions or stamp a patch of potato and apple print jack-o-lanterns.
-Use our printable kit to design your own haunted house (these little ghosts would love to haunt the halls)!
-Craft a stylish set of witch or warlock boots.
+Use our printable kit to design your own haunted house (these little ghosts would love to haunt the halls) or craft a stylish set of witch or warlock boots.